 Customization can also be used to cater to demographics who require practical items, with an example being the 'From 2D to 3D' furniture created by Jongha Choi.
-These items are perfect for people who live in small spaces, as they can be converted into seats and tables, and then folded and placed on walls as art to to optimize space when they are not in use.
-This trend is a reactionary response to the rise of micro-living spaces and the need for people to adjust their lifestyles to fit these spaces – with home customization playing a key role in this process.
+These items are perfect for people who live in small spaces, as they can be converted into seats and tables, and then folded and placed on walls as art to optimize the surrounding space.
+This trend is a reactionary response to the rise of micro-living lifestyles, and the need for people to adjust their lifestyles to fit these smaller spaces – with home customization playing a key role in this process.

 Trend Hunter's 2017 Trend Report reveals a variety of innovations in how to directly appeal to consumers in ways that are streamlined and influential.